 As a result, there is great need for a wide variety of addiction treatment programs.
 Most outpatient addiction treatment centers will offer two core treatment programs: partial hospitalization and intensive outpatient programs.
-Occasionally, they will also offer outpatient programs, alumni groups or 12 step meetings onsite.
+Occasionally, they will also offer outpatient programs, alumni groups, or 12-step meetings onsite.

-Intensive outpatient programs or “IOP” for short, are considered to be a step below partial hospitalization but with a similar treatment curriculum.
+An intensive outpatient program (IOP) is considered to be a step below partial hospitalization but with a similar treatment curriculum.
 The typical IOP program will run for three hours each day and for three or four days per week.
-A step below IOP is outpatient programs (OP) which is a weekly meeting with a therapist, typically for one or two hours.
-Most outpatient addiction treatment centers will not offer OP.
+A step below IOP is an outpatient program (OP), which is a weekly meeting with a therapist, typically for one or two hours.

-In many cases, outpatient addiction treatment centers are part of a brand’s full continuum of care and are offered to individuals that have just graduated from a residential addiction treatment center.
+In many cases, IOPs or OPs are part of a residential facility’s full continuum of care and are offered to individuals that have just graduated from residential treatment.
 Detoxification or “detox” is also rarely offered at outpatient treatment centers.
-If a five day detox is needed and inpatient addiction treatment is not an option, an individual may be able to detox at a local hospital before seeking outpatient treatment.
+If a five-day detox is needed and inpatient addiction treatment is not an option, an individual may be able to detox at a local hospital before seeking outpatient treatment.